navana-tech/bodhi-streaming-asr-example/readme.md

 Options:
 -f: File name of the audio file to be streamed.

+# Audio Stream Requirements

+To ensure optimal compatibility and performance with our audio processing system, please adhere to the following audio stream requirements:

+- **Encoding/Bit Depth**: 16Bit PCM with a 2 Byte depth, providing high-quality audio representation.

+- **Minimum Sample Rate**: The audio must have a sample rate of at least 8000Hz.

+- **Fixed Streaming Rate**: Audio packets should be streamed at a fixed size (100ms - 500 ms), ensuring consistent data flow.

+- **Channels**: Audio must be single-channel (Mono) to ensure compatibility with our processing pipeline.

+- **Speakers**: Initially, support is provided for a single speaker per channel.
+However, support for multiple speakers on a single channel is under development and will be announced soon.

 # Available ASR Models for Testing

 - **Bengali:** `bn-general-jan24-v1-8khz`